BlakeSeigler/CheckerRL/README.md

 ## Q-Learning (IN PROGRESS)
 This is a model free off-policy method that either updates a placeholder Q function or uses a neural network to represent the quality function.

+# To Run

+For this project you will want uv

+In the root directory run:

+"uv run <algorithm>"

+with Algorithm set as one of:
+mbp -> Model Based Planning
+mcts ->  Monte Carlo Tree Search ql -> Q-learning